JulienBacquart/MTW-MeSH-wiki/Home.md

 MTW stands for **Medical Subject Headings Translation Workflow** project.

-## Rationale behind the MTW
+## Rationale behind MTW

 NLM has abandoned its *MeSH Translation Maintenance System* (MTMS) by the end of 2018 leaving the translating organizations around the globe virtually empty-handed.
-Luckily NLM provides a [linked data] [] representation of the MeSH.
-Thus I have decided to develop an open source system for handling the translation workflow on behalf of the *National Medical Library* ([NML][], Prague, Czech Republic).
+Luckily NLM provides a [linked data] representation of the MeSH.
+Thus I have decided to develop an open source system for handling the translation workflow on behalf of the *National Medical Library* ([NML], Prague, Czech Republic).
 The MTW system has been used in production at NML since January 2019.

 [linked data]:  https://id.nlm.nih.gov/mesh/
 [NML]:  https://nlk.cz